quantmind/d3-view/website/docs/directives.md

 ## What is a Directive?

 Directives are special HTML attributes with the ``d3-`` prefix.
-They apply special reactive behavior to the rendered element they belong to.
+They apply special reactive behavior to the hosting HTML element.
 Differently from [components](./component.md), a directive doesn't replace the HTML element they belong to.